prarthananbhat/ERA/Session_7/README.md

 ### Result
 Parameters : 7738
-Best Train Accuracy: 99.20
+Best Train Accuracy: 98.58
-Best Test Accuracy: 99.53
+Best Test Accuracy: 98.97

 ### Analysis
-1. We achieved the desired result at 15th epoch.
+1. We have achieved the desired result at 15th epoch.
 2. Lets try increasing the lr slightly to achieve this faster

 **Receptive feild calculation**